 Once that is done, people must understand their roles.
 These must be clearly defined.
 What is expected of each individual, and by when?
 The one problem that seems common is that team leaders think they clearly communicate this information to team members.
 Yet, when you ask team members if they are clear on their goals and roles, you frequently get a negative response.
-Every team must deal with: goals roles & responsibilities procedures relationships

-The problem is with our failure to solicit feedback from team members to be really sure that they understood; in addition, members themselves are sometimes reluctant to admit that they haven't understood.
+The problem is with our failure to solicit feedback from team members in order to be sure that they understood; in addition, members themselves are sometimes reluctant to admit that they haven't understood.
 This appears to be a result of our tendency in school to put people down for asking "stupid questions."
 So, rather than admit that they don't understand, they interpret what they have been told and try to do the job the best they can.

-Project leaders must establish a climate of open communication with the team, in which no one feels intimidated about speaking up.
-The best way to do this is to comment on the problem.
-"I know some of you may feel reluctant to speak up and say you don't understand, but we can't operate that way.
+Project leaders must establish a climate of open communication with the team in which no one feels intimidated about speaking up.
+The best way to do this is to comment on the problem: "I know some of you may feel reluctant to speak up and say you don't understand, but we can't operate that way.
 Please feel free to be candid.
 If you don't understand, say so.
-If you don't agree with something, say so.
-That is the only way we can succeed.
-We will be lucky to have time to do the job once, much less find time to do it over because one of you failed to understand what was expected."
+If you don't find time to do it over because one of you failed to understand what was expected."